Vietnam.vn - Nền tảng quảng bá Việt Nam

 The G7 has just issued a joint statement, expressing solidarity against a series of global challenges.
 (Source: Agenzia Nova)

-Foreign ministers from the United States, Britain, France, Germany, Canada, Japan and Italy as well as representatives of the European Union (EU) issued a joint statement expressing solidarity against a range of global challenges, including those from North Korea and China.
+Foreign ministers from the United States, Britain, France, Germany, Canada, Japan and Italy as well as representatives of the European Union (EU) issued a joint statement expressing solidarity against a series of global challenges, including those from North Korea and China.

 The mandate of the Group of Experts assisting the United Nations Security Council (UNSC) North Korea Sanctions Committee will end on April 30, after Russia vetoed a US-proposed resolution to extend its mandate last month.

-The Expert Group, established in 2009, supports the work of the sanctions committee through in-depth analysis, in particular assessing cases of non-compliance.
+The expert group, established in 2009, supports the work of the sanctions committee through in-depth analysis, in particular assessing cases of non-compliance.

 Meanwhile, regarding the situation in North Korea, the Korean Central News Agency (KCNA) reported on April 20 that North Korea conducted a power test of a "super-large warhead" for a strategic cruise missile, as well as test-launched a new generation of air defense missiles this week.

-North Korea conducted a test of a warhead designed for the Hwasal-1 Ra-3 strategic cruise missile and test-fired a new-generation Pyoljji-1-2 air defense missile in the Yellow Sea on April 19, KCNA said, noting that a “definite goal” had been achieved through the test.
+North Korea conducted a test of a warhead designed for the strategic cruise missile Hwasal-1 Ra-3 and test-fired a new-generation anti-aircraft missile Pyoljji-1-2 in the Yellow Sea on April 19, KCNA said, noting that a “sure goal” was achieved through the test.

 Meanwhile, the South Korean military said it detected several cruise missiles and anti-aircraft missiles launched toward the Yellow Sea at around 3:30 p.m. on April 19, and said it was analyzing detailed specifications.